ramesh-ksolves-zz/react-crud-app/README.md

 - npm v5.x or later
 - git v2.14.1 or later

-# How to deploy and run application on local
-- Take pull of code from git hub
-- Go to the directory `cd react-crud-app`
-- Update `.env`
-- Update `aws-exports.js`
-- run `npm install` (This step wil install all dependencies)
-- run `npm start`
-- Now your web app will start running from local

 # Environment settings to be done in .env file in root location
 `REACT_APP_PROJECT_REGION=`